hashicorp/terraform-provider-azurerm/website/docs/r/datadog_monitors.html.markdown

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the datadog Monitor.
+* `create` - (Defaults to 30 minutes) Used when creating the Datadog Monitor.
-* `read` - (Defaults to 5 minutes) Used when retrieving the datadog Monitor.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Datadog Monitor.
-* `update` - (Defaults to 30 minutes) Used when updating the datadog Monitor.
+* `update` - (Defaults to 30 minutes) Used when updating the Datadog Monitor.
-* `delete` - (Defaults to 30 minutes) Used when deleting the datadog Monitor.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Datadog Monitor.

 ## Import

-datadog Monitors can be imported using the `resource id`, e.g.
+Datadog Monitors can be imported using the `resource id`, e.g.

 ```shell
 terraform import azurerm_datadog_monitor.example /subscriptions/00000000-0000-0000-0000-000000000000/resourceGroups/group1/providers/Microsoft.Datadog/monitors/monitor1